 Was the billboard like this a few weeks ago?
 Or was it like the one I found when I Googled it?
 What does it mean that the E is backwards now?
 Is “gratitude” as I know it backwards?
 Not communicated enough or effectively?

 And I really don’t know what the artist’s intentions were or if the billboard I saw last week is different from the one I saw several weeks ago.
 I still don’t know who put it there or why and it probably doesn’t matter but I do know this: I considered myself to be a pretty grateful person until I saw this billboard and the word took up residence in the forefront of my mind.

 Seeing this word in an unsuspecting place made me think.

 That was the effect for me and it’s a profound one.

-In the middle of Harlem when people look up and see this billboard, maybe they see a message being sent to the powerful and wealthy, dispossessed and poor…… or maybe it’s just meant to make anyone who sees it think about gratitude and what that means for them, in their life.
+In the middle of the South Bronx when people look up and see this billboard, maybe they see a message being sent to the powerful and wealthy, dispossessed and poor…… or maybe it’s just meant to make anyone who sees it think about gratitude and what that means for them, in their life.
 Gratitude is not bias.
 People are grateful for different things at different times of their lives.
 What I take for granted others may be very grateful for and vice-versa.